oasis-tcs/sarif-spec/EditorsReports/Editor's report 2018-03-28.md

     5. [Issue #29](https://github.com/oasis-tcs/sarif-spec/issues/29): "Introduce object-valued rule configuration"

-        NOTE: I changed the issue title to correctly reflect the change as we approved it.
+        NOTE 1: I changed the issue title to correctly reflect the change as we approved it.

-        NOTE: The merged text includes the amendment we agreed to, to fix a typo from "properties" to "parameters".
+        NOTE 2: The merged text includes the amendment we agreed to, to fix a typo from "properties" to "parameters".

     6. [Issue #63](https://github.com/oasis-tcs/sarif-spec/issues/63): "Clarify that the keys in the run.files dictionary must be distinct when normalized"